Govt raises axle load capacity of trucks & tractor trailers

 Future of 16 wheeler trucks under testing by Commercial Vehicle manufacturers :

 Many of our readers would be updated that almost all the CV majors are working day-in-day-out to bring their 16 wheeler rigid truck concepts to the market at the earliest.

 While Tata Motors showcased their Tata Signa 4323 truck with 12×2 axle configuration at the auto expo 2018, Ashok Leyland 4123 truck was showcased at the auto major’s Global Dealers Conference at Chennai in last quarter.
 And overtaking both the market leaders, emerging heavy duty trucks maker Eicher Trucks & Buses (VECV) has launched the Industry’s first 16 wheeler truck – Eicher Pro 6041 rigid truck with 10×2 axle configuration, same as the current 37 Ton GVW trucks.

 In case of increased axle load capacity, the current 37 Ton GVW trucks (14 wheeler trucks) shall be sufficient enough to carry extra loads totalling upto 43 tons GVW, without having to purchase newly conceptualized 16 wheeler rigid trucks.

-Fitness certificates for trucks would now be renewed every two years for vehicles upto eight years old and once every year for vehicles older than 8 years.
+Fitness certificates for medium & heavy trucks would now be renewed every two years for vehicles upto eight years old and once every year for vehicles older than 8 years.